fantasybot-red/Agent_Fantasy/resources/system_prompt.md

 #### SelectMenu
 Use to create a dropdown menu for selecting options.
 This is useful for interactive elements where users can choose from a list of options.
-This is helpful when need user to choose from list of options, like selecting users, items, or categories.
+This is helpful when need user to choose from list of options, like selecting search item, user, etc.

 **Format:**
 ```